-If you’re somebody who hates cleaning and having to wait for parts to dry before you can use your vaporizer again, there are some things you can do to keep your vaporizer cleaner for longer and extend the time between thorough cleans.
-Have a look at our info-graphic below for quick tips on cleaning a vaporizer:
+If you’re somebody who hates cleaning and having to wait for parts to dry before you can use your vaporizer again, there are some things you can do to keep your vaporiser cleaner for longer and extend the time between thorough cleans.

-Of course, it pays to know how to clean your vaporizer’s parts properly and, more importantly, which cleaning solutions are safe to use.
+Of course, it pays to know how to clean your vaporiser’s parts properly and, more importantly, which cleaning solutions are safe to use.

 This is an effective, fast and very easy way to clean glass pieces and metal screens.
 The salt is added to increase friction and add a scrubbing agent to remove stubborn resin, though it isn’t strictly necessary to get good results.
 Isopropyl alcohol is very efficient at dissolving sticky residue, and a good soak and light scrub with a brush is usually enough to get your glass and screens looking like new.
 Shaking the bag may not be a good idea if you have a couple of glass pieces in there together.

-Again, the Internet is full of users who claim that submerging all the components of your vaporizer in alcohol is the best way to clean them.
+Again, the internet is full of users who claim that submerging all the components of your vape in alcohol is the best way to clean them.
 While this method is effective and safe to use on glass and metal components, you should NEVER submerge acrylic parts, whip tubing or rubber rings in alcohol for extended periods of time.